DavideMalvezzi/EscorpioEvo16-Dashboard/README.md

 ##Modules
 ### Datalogger
-One of the many modules of this firmware is to log on the SD all the data received via Can Bus.
+The Datalogger is one of the many modules of this firmware.
+Its job is to log on the SD all the data received via Can Bus.
 To make this modules work is needed to place inside the SD card two configurations file:
 - DATALOG.CFG
 - CHANNELS.CFG